Al-Khayzuran: Reign of Al-Mahdi

+However, the fate of the future caliphate was not determined by al-Mahdi, who yielded to his wife’s insistence, but rather by his sudden death, which occurred in August 785.

 Reign of Musa al-Hadi

 In 785, Al-Mahdi died during an expedition with his son Harun, who rushed back to Baghdad to inform her.
 Her two sons were also absent from the city, and to secure the succession for her son, she called upon the viziers and ordered them to pay the wages of the army to secure order, and then had them swear allegiance to her son as their new Caliph in his absence.

 Al-Khayzuran reportedly wished to continue to engage in politics during the reign of her son: "Khayzuran wanted to dominate her son as she had previously dominated his father, al-Mahdi."

 She continued to give audiences in her chambers and discuss state affairs during the reign of her son Al-Hadi: